gate/gateapi-python/docs/DeliveryApi.md

 _from = 1546905600 # int | Start time of candlesticks, formatted in Unix timestamp in seconds.
 Default to`to - 100 * interval` if not specified (optional)
 to = 1546935600 # int | Specify the end time of the K-line chart, defaults to current time if not specified, note that the time format is Unix timestamp with second precision (optional) limit = 100 # int | Maximum number of recent data points to return. `limit` conflicts with `from` and `to`.
-If either `from` or `to` is specified, request will be rejected. (optional) (default to 100) interval = '5m' # str | Time interval between data points, note that 1w represents a natural week, 7d time is aligned with Unix initial timeTime interval between data points, note that 1w represents a natural week, 7d time is aligned with Unix initial timeweek, 7d time is aligned with Unix initial time (optional) (default to '5m')
+If either `from` or `to` is specified, request will be rejected. (optional) (default to 100) interval = '5m' # str | Time interval between data points, note that 1w represents a natural week, 7d time is aligned with Unix initial time (optional) (default to '5m')

 try:
     # Futures market K-line chart